Joel Edmundson: Carolina Hurricanes

-Montreal Canadiens (2020–present)
+Montreal Canadiens

 On September 12, 2020, Edmundson (a pending unrestricted free agent) was traded to the Montreal Canadiens in exchange for a 2020 fifth-round pick.
 On September 16, Edmundson signed a four-year, $14 million contract with the Canadiens.
 He noted that his father was a lifelong fan of the team, and thus pleased by this outcome.
-Edmundson quickly became an important part of the team's defense, playing most of the 2020–21 season partnered with Jeff Petry.
-With the Canadiens making a deep playoff run, Edmundson participated in his second Stanley Cup Final.
+Edmundson quickly became an important part of the team's defence, playing most of the 2020–21 season partnered with Jeff Petry.
+With the Canadiens making a deep playoff run, Edmundson participated in his second Stanley Cup Finals.
 The Canadiens were defeated by the Tampa Bay Lightning in five games.

 Upon arrival at the Canadiens' training camp in the leadup to the 2021–22 season, Edmundson was reported as having an undisclosed injury that would keep him from skating with the team, which was later indicated to be a back injury.
 It was subsequently announced that he would miss two to three weeks at the beginning of the season.
 However, his recovery process was far more protracted, due to multiple setbacks and time away from the team to care for his ailing father.
 Eventually it was concluded he would not require surgery and returned to practices with the team at the end of February 2022.
 Edmundson returned to the ice on March 12, 2022 when the Canadiens hosted the expansion Seattle Kraken for the first time in their history.

 Edmundson was considered a candidate to succeed Shea Weber as the Canadiens' captain in advance of the 2022–23 season, but was instead named an alternate captain while the captaincy was given to Nick Suzuki.
 Days later, Edmundson and Suzuki collided while in a training scrimmage, both sustained injuries; in Edmundson's case, the aggravation of his prior back injury put him out indefinitely.
 With the team undergoing a rebuild, there was discussion upon his return to the lineup that Edmundson might be traded in advance of the 2023 playoffs trade deadline.
 However, this was hindered by Edmundson being injured weeks before the deadline and being kept out of games for that span.

+Washington Capitals

+On July 1, 2023, Edmundson was traded by the Canadiens to the Washington Capitals in exchange for a third and seventh-round pick in 2024.

+Toronto Maple Leafs

+On March 7, 2024, Edmundson was traded to the Toronto Maple Leafs in exchange for a 2024 3rd and 2025 5th round draft picks with 50% salary retention.

+Los Angeles Kings

+On July 1, 2024, having left the Maple Leafs as a free agent, Edmundson signed a four-year, $15.4 million contract with the Los Angeles Kings.